wacncontent/CustomizeTool/output/articles/app-service-web/java-create-azure-website-using-java-sdk.md

 #### Publish your application using Kudu

 One way to publish the application is to use the Kudu debug console built into Azure.
-Kudu is known to be stable and consistent with Azure Websites and Tomcat Server.
+Kudu is known to be stable and consistent with Azure Web Apps and Tomcat Server.
 You access the console for the web app by browsing to a URL of the following form:

 `https://<webappname>.scm.chinacloudsites.cn/DebugConsole`